Whatever your priorities, this can help you find someone who understands you and has the resources to help you with your financial life

 7. How do I pay you for your work—and how much will it cost?

-It's never an easy question to ask, but the right advisors will welcome it.
-Clarity about fees is vital to a successful relationship.
-Payment—whether a percentage of assets or per transaction—should be structured around your needs and preferences.
+It's never an easy question to ask, but advisors should always offer the information.
+Clarity about fees is vital to a client’s investment decisions and to a successful relationship.
+Fees and expenses—whether a percentage of assets or per transaction—should be considered in evaluating your financial situation and preferences.